Skip to content

 The server starts automatically when you open the modelBridge panel and shuts down when Premiere Pro closes.

-A 90-second heartbeat monitors server health continuously.
+A heartbeat monitors server health continuously.
 If the server becomes unresponsive:

 1. The plugin detects the failure automatically